-This information may help you prepare for a rapid move to online/remote advising.
+This information may help you prepare for online/remote advising.
 Keep in mind that advising during times of significant disruption is, well, disruptive!
 Aim to provide students with the academic planning guidance and support they need during the disruption.

 Every school or college advising unit will, in consultation with their administration and its Business Continuity Plans, devise their own specific protocols for handling advising at a distance.
-We anticipate that advisors will need a plan for advising students remotely for the next two weeks at a minimum and potentially longer.
 To assist you with this challenge, OVPI offers the following guidelines, tips, and tools.

 Both the SAGE homepage and all auto-generated SAGE emails have been updated with a header notifying students that all advising appointments will be conducted remotely until further notice, and to check UGA email for more information.